symergion/symergion/README.md

 Here:
 ##### `idle_cores`
 Specifies the quantity of CPU cores that will not be allocated to Pytorch threads.
-It should be set based on balancing CPU resource needs for other tasks, your CPU tolerance to overheating and expected generation speed.
+It should be specified as a result of balancing of other tasks needs in CPU resource, your CPU tolerance to overheating and speed of generation.

 ##### `model_cache_size`
 Specifies the number of SLMs to be cached.